Minister of Natural Resources Briefing Package: 2021

-In October 2016, Ontario Power Generation began a $12.8 billion project to refurbish and extend for 30 years the lives of the four reactors at the Darlington Nuclear Generating Station in the Municipality of Clarington on the western shore of Lake Ontario.
-The refurbishment project began with Unit 2 in October 2016 and is expected to be completed in June 2020.
-Unit 3 will be refurbished next, with an estimated start date of February 2020 and completion date of June 2023.
-Unit 1 is scheduled to begin in July 2021 and be completed in September 2024 and Unit 4 is expected to begin in January 2023 and be completed in February 2026.
+In October 2016, Ontario Power Generation began a $12.8 billion project to refurbish and extend for 30 years the lives of the 4 reactors at the Darlington Nuclear Generating Station in the Municipality of Clarington on the western shore of Lake Ontario.
+The refurbishment project began with Unit 2 in fall 2016 and was completed in summer 2020.
+Unit 3’s refurbishment began in fall 2020 and has an expected completion date of spring 2024.
+Refurbishment of Unit 1 is slated to begin in spring 2022 and completed in fall 2025, and Unit 4 is expected to begin in winter 2023 and completed in winter 2026.

 The CNSC is maintaining regulatory oversight throughout the project and no undue risks to health, safety or the environment and no technical challenges have been observed to date.

 Bruce Nuclear Generating Station Refurbishment (Major Component Replacement) Project (Ontario)